slycelote/caide/vscaide/README.md

 # Configuration

-You can use most configuration options described in [libcaide README](https://github.com/slycelote/caide/tree/master/libcaide/README.md).
+You can use most configuration options described in [libcaide README](https://github.com/slycelote/caide/tree/master/libcaide/README.md#configuration).
+Make sure to read the section on [C++ inliner](https://github.com/slycelote/caide/tree/master/libcaide/README.md#inliner) too.
 In addition, if a [property file](http://msdn.microsoft.com/en-us/library/669zx6zc.aspx) named `vs_common.props` exists in root caide directory, it will be included into all generated projects.